UnluckyMirco/A-Sequential-Segmentation-and-Classification-Learning-Approach-for-Skin-Lesion-Images/README.md

 The Kvasir dataset contains endoscopic gastrointestinal images distributed across eight clinically relevant categories:

-- **Dyed Lifted Polyps** (DLP): Dyed lifted polyps appear during colonoscopy after submucosal injection, which elevates the lesion to facilitate polypectomy. %The application of dye enhances lesion visibility and boundary definition.
+- **Dyed Lifted Polyps** (DLP): Dyed lifted polyps appear during colonoscopy after submucosal injection, which elevates the lesion to facilitate polypectomy.
+The application of dye enhances lesion visibility and boundary definition.

-- **Dyed Resection Margins** (DRM): Dyed resection margins refer to post-resection areas highlighted with dye to assess the completeness of polyp removal. %They are used to identify residual neoplastic tissue and guide further clinical intervention.
+- **Dyed Resection Margins** (DRM): Dyed resection margins refer to post-resection areas highlighted with dye to assess the completeness of polyp removal.
+They are used to identify residual neoplastic tissue and guide further clinical intervention.

-- **Esophagitis** (ESO): Esophagitis represents inflammatory irritation of the esophageal mucosa, commonly caused by acid reflux or infection. %It may present as erythema, erosions, or mucosal breaks.
+- **Esophagitis** (ESO): Esophagitis represents inflammatory irritation of the esophageal mucosa, commonly caused by acid reflux or infection.
+It may present as erythema, erosions, or mucosal breaks.

 - **Normal Cecum** (N-CE): Normal cecum indicates healthy mucosa at the initial portion of the large intestine. %It is typically used as a reference to evaluate the anatomical completeness of colonoscopy.

 - **Normal Pylorus** (N-PY): Normal pylorus represents the region between the stomach and duodenum with intact mucosal architecture. %It is free of pathological signs and often serves as a baseline comparison in gastric evaluations.

-- **Normal Z-line** (N-Z): Normal Z-line is the squamocolumnar junction separating the esophageal and gastric epithelia. %A regular Z-line indicates the absence of Barrett’s esophagus, dysplasia, or chronic inflammation.
+- **Normal Z-line** (N-Z): Normal Z-line is the squamocolumnar junction separating the esophageal and gastric epithelia.
+A regular Z-line indicates the absence of Barrett’s esophagus, dysplasia, or chronic inflammation.

 - **Polyps** (POL): Polyps are abnormal mucosal growths predominantly found in the colon. %While often benign, they may undergo dysplastic transformation, making their detection and removal critical in colorectal cancer prevention.